Rakeela/dragora-notes/mitochondria-experimental-protocols.md

 Question to answer:  Storage medium for mitochondria
 Note:  Copying this here.
 I mentioned this concern in more detail in the exogenous mitochondria node.

+---

+An incomplete list of ways of measuring mitochondrial activity:
+1) Temperature of culture
+2) Oxygen consumption of culture
+3) Fluorescent dye staining of mitochondria